Bidiagonal matrix factorisations related to multiple orthogonal polynomials: Introduction and motivation

-In the literature we find examples of bidiagonal factorisations for the recurrence matrices of the Jacobi-Pi\~neiro multiple orthogonal polynomials (see \cite[\S 8]{GeneticSumsAptekarevEtAl}) and the Hahn polynomials (see \cite{zbMATH07725210}), in both cases for \(2\) measures, and for the recurrence matrix of the multiple orthogonal polynomials with hypergeometric moment generating functions in \cite{MOPassociatedwithBCFforRatiosOfHypergeometricSeries}, for an arbitrary number of measures.
-We also mention \cite{AnaAmilcarManuel-Bidiag.Fact.andDarboux}, where it is obtained a bidiagonal factorisation, for $r=2$, in terms of the values of the type I and II multiple orthogonal polynomials evaluated at the origin, corresponding to Darboux and Christoffel transformations.
+In the literature we find several examples of bidiagonal factorisations for the Hessenberg recurrence matrices of multiple orthogonal polynomials with respect to systems of $2$ measures.
+In particular, in \cite[\S 8]{GeneticSumsAptekarevEtAl}, we can find this bidiagonal factorisation for the Jacobi-Pi\~neiro polynomials, and, in \cite{BidiagFactHahnMOP}, we can find it for the Hahn multiple orthogonal polynomials and their descendants in the multiple Askey scheme, including the Jacobi-Pi\~neiro polynomials, multiple Meixner (of the first and second kind), multiple Laguerre (of the first and second kind), multiple Kravchuk, and multiple Charlier.
+Nevertheless, the bidiagonal factorisation of the Hahn multiple orthogonal polynomials was obtained only after substantial computational effort and required an independent proof, as no general algorithm was available.
+Furthermore, in \cite{AnaAmilcarManuel-Bidiag.Fact.andDarboux} is obtained a bidiagonal factorisation in terms of the values of the type I and II multiple orthogonal polynomials evaluated at the origin, corresponding to Darboux transformations of the Hessenberg matrix, for the Jacobi-Pi\~neiro and hypergeometric multiple orthogonal polynomials, again with respect to $2$ measures.

-The main goals of this paper are to develop two methods to obtain a bidiagonal factorisation \eqref{bidiagonal matrix factorisation L_1...L_r U introduction} of the Hessenberg recurrence matrix \( \mathrm{H}\) of a system of multiple orthogonal polynomials, with \( \alpha_n \neq 0\) for all \( n\in\mathbb{N} \), and to establish necessary and sufficient conditions for the existence of such factorisation.
-In fact, this bidiagonal factorisation is not possible for every system of multiple orthogonal polynomials: an important counterexample is given when the Hessenberg matrix has only two extreme nonzero diagonals.
-This type of multiple orthogonal polynomials were firstly investigated in \cite{GeneticSumsAptekarevEtAl}.
+Bidiagonal factorisations of the Hessenberg recurrence matrices associated with multiple orthogonal polynomials with respect to systems of any number of measures whose moment generating functions are hypergeometric were obtained in \cite{MOPassociatedwithBCFforRatiosOfHypergeometricSeries}, using a connection of those polynomials with branched continued fractions.
+That paper provides an explicit example of a new family of multiple orthogonal polynomials, for which the location, simplicity, and interlacing of the zeros were proved using the bidiagonal factorisation of the corresponding Hessenberg recurrence matrix and there is no other known method to prove these properties without imposing significantly stronger conditions on the parameters involved.